-Privacy Act and Paperwork Reduction Act Notice
+Privacy Act and Paperwork Reduction Act Notice.

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.
 Certain individuals who owe tax under Chapter 41 or 42 of the Internal Revenue Code, and who do not sign the Form 4720 of the foundation or organization, must file a separate Form 4720 showing the tax owed and the name of the foundation or organization for which they owe tax.
 Sections 6001 and 6011 of the Internal Revenue Code require you to provide the requested information if the tax applies to you.
-Section 6109 requires you to provide your social security or other identifying number.
+Section 6109 requires you to provide your social security number or other identifying number.
 Routine uses of this information include disclosing it to the Department of Justice for civil and criminal litigation and to other federal agencies, as provided by law.
-We may disclose the information to cities, states, the District of Columbia, and U.S. Commonwealths or possessions to administer their laws.
-We may disclose the information to foreign governments pursuant to tax treaties.
+We may disclose the information to cities, states, the District of Columbia, and U. S. Commonwealths or possessions to administer their laws.
 If you do not file this information, you may be subject to interest, penalties, and/or criminal prosecution.

-We may also disclose this information to Federal and state agencies to enforce Federal nontax criminal laws and to combat terrorism.
+We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws or to federal law enforcement and intelligence agencies to combat terrorism.